Elijah of Buxton

 Grade Level Equivalent:

-Slavery, Underground Railroad, Abolition, African American, Courage, Bravery, Heroism, Honor
+Slavery, Underground Railroad, Abolition, Equality, Fairness, Justice, Confronting and Resolving Fears, African American, Canada

 Master storyteller Christopher Paul Curtis lends his trademark humor and vibrant narrative style to the gripping tale of eleven-year-old Elijah Freeman.

 The first child born into freedom in Buxton, Canada, a settlement of runaway slaves just over the border from Detroit, Elijah is best known in his hometown as the boy who threw up on Frederick Douglass.
 (Not on purpose, of course — he was just a baby then!)